-The new bill allocates a fresh $310 for PPP.
+The new bill allocates a fresh $310 billion for PPP.
 Of that, $30 billion is earmarked for mid-sized banks, credit unions and insured depository institutions with between $10 billion and $50 billion.
 Another $30 billion will be channeled through “community financial institutions,” a catch-all category of financial institutions with less than $10 billion in assets.
 In addition to CDFIs, it includes banks, credit unions, minority-owned banks, community development financial institutions, micro SBA lenders and community development corps.

 All but 3% of banks have less than $10 billion in assets, as do nearly all credit unions.
 Just 140 of the more than 5,000 banks are CDFIs.
 Those organizations will have to compete with financial institutions that don’t have the same mandate to make loans in underserved communities.
 “Community banks will use most of these PPP resources,” predicts Jennifer Vasiloff of Opportunity Finance Network, which works with CDFIs.